fossabot/ApkBleed/README.md

 # ApkBleed

-ApkBleed Is An Advance APK Reverse Enginering Tool Made For Specialy Made For Termux.

-Because Few Months Ago Termux Officialy Removed OpenJDK8 JRE From Their Repo.

-So Tools Like Tmux-Bunch([@Hax4Us](https://github.com/Hax4Us)) Stoped Working.
+ApkBleed Is An Advance APK Reverse Enginering Tool Made For Specialy Made For Termux.Because Few Months Ago Termux Officialy Removed OpenJDK8 JRE From Their Repo.So Tools Like Tmux-Bunch([@Hax4Us](https://github.com/Hax4Us)) Stoped Working.
 Many Time Hax4Us Tried To Fix Tmux-Bunch.
 But Can't Make It Happend.
 Then [@Remo7777](http://github.com/remo7777) Came Up With An Idea Of PROOT And Created Bind-Apk.
 But It Consume Too Much Of Storage.
-After Installing It Becomes 1.8GB-2.0GB.

-So I Came Up With And Idea Of Alpine Linux.
+After Installing It Becomes 1.8GB-2.0GB.So I Came Up With And Idea Of Alpine Linux.
 It Is Small In Size.
-But There Was An Problem Of AAPT(Android Asset Packaging Tool)

-Because AAPT Wasn't Available For Alpine.
-So I Reached To Hax4Us To Compile AAPT For Alpine.

-After 2-3 Days He Added AAPT Source With His Tool New ApkMod

-ApkMod Is A Great Tool.
-But Don't Have Many Options.So I Created ApkBleed.
+But There Was An Problem Of AAPT(Android Asset Packaging Tool)Because AAPT Wasn't Available For Alpine.
+So I Reached To Hax4Us To Compile AAPT For Alpine.After 2-3 Days He Added AAPT Source With His New Tool ApkMod.ApkMod Is A Great Tool.
+But Don't Have Many Options.
+So I Created ApkBleed.

 You Can Say That ApkBleed Is Inspired By ApkMod